jbittel/django-mama-cas/docs/getting-started.rst

 --------------

 django-mama-cas does not perform any authentication itself.
-It relies on the configured Django authentication backends for that task.
-The process of configuring your authentication backend will change depending on the backend in use.
+It relies on the active Django authentication backends for that task.
+The process of configuring the authentication backend will change depending on the backend in use.

 .. seealso::

    * `Django user authentication
      <https://docs.djangoproject.com/en/dev/topics/auth/>`_: the official
      documentation for the user authentication system in Django.
    * `django-ldap <https://bitbucket.org/psagers/django-auth-ldap/>`_: an
      authentication backend that authenticates against an LDAP service.